 Maekon

-Maekon is a local-first AI agent for desktop.
-It runs on your machine, sees what you see, and turns scattered context into actionable guidance — without sending your raw activity to anyone else by default.
+Maekon is an Apache-2.0 local-first desktop agent.
+It can be used independently without ONESHIM, runs on your machine, and turns scattered local work signals into suggested next actions plus automation with approval rules without sending your raw activity to anyone else by default.

 What it does

-- Captures local context — active windows, screen frames (delta-encoded), system metrics, and (optional) input patterns.
+- Captures local work signals — active windows, screen frames (delta-encoded), system metrics, and (optional) input patterns.
 All processing happens locally.

 - Detects work regimes — clusters your activity into focused sessions automatically; no manual time-tracking.